gsmainclusivetechlab/mmapi-android-sdk/docs/merchantPayment/viewServiceAvailability.Readme.md

-# Check Api Availability
+# Check API availability

-The availability of a service can be checked using this functions
+`Here, viewServiceAvailability() creates a GET request to /heartbeat`

+> `This endpoint returns the current status of the API.`

 ### Usage/Examples